bytang/p390-stroop/readme.md

   - blue rgb(25,64,255)
   - yellow rgb(255,217,25)

-cond: a number 0-1 corresponding to the trial condition
+condition: a string corresponding to the trial condition

-  - 0: congruent word colour pair
+  - congruent
-  - 1: incongruent word colour pair
+  - incongruent

 delay: milliseconds to wait before showing the trial word
 Can override to use a fixed delay.

-block: a number 0-1 corresponding to trial being training or experiment
+block: a number 0-1 to indicate whether trial is training or experiment

   - 0: training trial to make sure participant understands task and controls
   - 1: experiment trial